Suvansh Sanjeev

 John D. Co-Reyes, Abhishek Gupta, Suvansh Sanjeev, Nick Altieri, Jacob Andreas, John DeNero, Pieter Abbeel, Sergey Levine

-Best Paper at Meta-Learning Workshop at NeurIPS, 2018
+Best Paper — Meta-Learning Workshop, NeurIPS 2018

-I received the 2020-2021 Outstanding Graduate Student Instructor Award at UC Berkeley, where I was fortunate enough to serve as the head teaching assistant for the incredible Professors Gireeja Ranade, Alexandre Bayen, and Babak Ayazifar.
+I received the 2020-2021 Outstanding Graduate Student Instructor Award at UC Berkeley, where I was fortunate enough to serve as the head teaching assistant for Professors Gireeja Ranade, Alexandre Bayen, and Babak Ayazifar.
+One of three lectures I delivered during Fall 2019 can be found here.